Dlex925/Operation-Typhoon/README.md

 - **Minimap** - trying to stay close to the source material, i believe that a big part of Wolfenstein 3D was the lack of minimap, forcing you feel lost/in a maze - also might open the possibility for future maze like levels.

+### For the map creator:

+- The map will be saved in the map_created file, either copy it and paste it over an existing map or create a new map(
+  n) - where (n) represents the number of maps already existing + 1.
 ### "Modding":

 For basic "modding", you can go to the assets folder and replace textures and music with whatever you like.
 Just make